 Fluoroscopy Diagnostic Imaging Dept.

-This leaflet gives you information about having a hysterosalpingogram (HSG).
+This leaflet tells you about having a hysterosalpingogram (HSG).
 It explains what is involved and what the possible risks are.
-It is important that you understand the procedure so that you can consent to the examination.
+It is important you understand the procedure so that you can consent to the examination.

 What is an HSG?